 Yohann Hamonic

-The Imperial Church of St Joseph
+The Imperial Church of Saint-Joseph

 This church was built under Napoleon 3 in the 1860s.
 Its stained glass windows date from the 1990s.